-Warmly welcomed, ‘Cousin Joe’ jokes of staying in Ireland
+Welcomed in Ireland, ‘Cousin Joe’ Biden jokes of staying

 A U.S. president’s overseas trips often offer a backdrop and substance that are difficult to replicate on home turf.
 Biden’s Ireland trip has been heady with nostalgia and fellowship — grand sweeping hills and cozy towns fitting for just such a mood.

-Presidential visits come with the pageantry of Air Force One landings, long motorcades and “the beast,” Biden’s limo that other world leaders, like Mexico President Andres Manuel Lopez Obrador, delight in riding.
+Presidential visits come with the pageantry of Air Force One landings, long motorcades and “the beast,” Biden’s limo, which other world leaders, like Mexican President Andrés Manuel López Obrador, delight in riding.

-“He can feel the love in a way that’s hard to do at home,” said presidential historian Douglas Brinkley.
+“He can feel the love in a way that’s hard to do at home,” presidential historian Douglas Brinkley said.
 “There’s something about an American president being in your country that makes a nation’s press and public go gaga.”

 “With the exception of the pope, the American president is usually the most coveted global figure,” Brinkley said.

-During Biden’s visit to Warsaw in February, thousands gathered at the foot of the Royal Castle to hear the president deliver a speech on the eve of the one-year anniversary of Russia’s invasion of Ukraine.
+During Biden’s visit to Warsaw, Poland, in February, thousands of people gathered at the foot of the Royal Castle to hear the president deliver a speech on the eve of the one-year anniversary of Russia’s invasion of Ukraine.

 With the castle lit in the colors of the Ukrainian flag behind him, Biden vowed that “Democracies of the world will stand guard over freedom today, tomorrow and forever” to a rapt audience.
-As Biden exited the stage, Biden paused one more time to take in the scene and a man in the audience bellowed out: “You’re our hero!”
+As Biden exited the stage, he paused one more time to take in the scene, and a man in the audience bellowed out: “You’re our hero!”

 When Biden spoke to the Canadian parliament in March, the chamber broke into applause 34 times.
 In a country in which English and French are spoken, Biden produced a thunderous round of clapping by simply opening his speech with “Bonjour, Canada.”